 Cards: Always have more than one option, and keep them separate.
 I always carry a separate debit card for a different bank in a secret spot in my pack for just in case.
 Having an emergency credit card is a must, but be sure not to use it for general purchases as you'll stack up fees and charges and it'll likely end up stacked with fraudulent charges.
 Check your statement online regularly, just in case.
 And despite the nifty advertising, American Express is not widely accepted.

-Travellers Checks - "Sure we accept those" Said-no-one-ever.
+Travellers Checks - "Sure we accept those" Said-no-one-ever (about as helpful as an American Express card).
 These were left far behind in the nineties, be sure to leave them there.

 4. Don't keep all your money in your travel account